History of Mauritania (1984–present): 1991–2000

 Political parties, illegal during the military period, were legalized again in 1991.
 By April 1992, as civilian rule returned, 16 major political parties had been recognized; 12 major political parties were active in 2004.
-The Parti Républicain Démocratique et Social (PRDS), formerly led by President Maaouya Ould Sid'Ahmed Taya, dominated Mauritanian politics after the country's first multi-party elections in April 1992, following the approval by referendum of the current constitution in July 1991.
+The Parti Républicain Démocratique et Social (PRDS), formerly led by President Maaouya Ould Sid'Ahmed Taya, dominated Mauritanian politics after the country's first multi-party elections in April 1992, following the approval by referendum of the current Constitution in July 1991.
 President Taya won elections in 1992 and 1997.
 Most opposition parties boycotted the first legislative election in 1992.
 For nearly a decade the parliament was dominated by the PRDS.
 The opposition participated in municipal elections in January–February 1994, and in subsequent Senate elections – most recently in April 2004 – and gained representation at the local level, as well as three seats in the Senate.

-This period was marked by ethnic violence and human rights abuses.
+This period was marked by some ethnic violence and human rights abuses.
 Between 1990 and 1991, a campaign of violence took place against a background of Arabization, interference with blacks' association rights, expropriation and expatriation.

-In 1998, Mauritania became the third Arab country to recognize Israel, despite strong internal opposition.
-On 28 October 1999, Mauritanian Foreign Minister Ahmed Sid'Ahmed and his Israeli counterpart David Levy signed an agreement in Washington DC, USA, establishing full diplomatic relations between the two countries.
+In 1998, Mauritania became the third Arab country to officially recognize Israel, despite strong internal opposition.
+On 28 October 1999, Mauritanian Foreign Minister Ahmed Ould Sid'Ahmed and his Israeli counterpart David Levy signed an agreement in Washington DC, USA, establishing full diplomatic relations between the two countries.
 The signing ceremony was held at the U.S. State Department in the presence of US Secretary of State Madeleine Albright.

 Mauritania thereby joined Egypt, Palestine, and Jordan as the only members of the Arab League to officially recognize Israel.
 Ould Taya also started co-operating with the United States in anti-terrorism activities, a policy which was criticized by some human rights organizations, which claimed that Mauritania's problem with terrorism was being misrepresented for geopolitical purposes.